History of Kerala Blasters FC: 2023–24 season

 The Blasters faced further challenges as captain Luna was injured midway through the season but returned for the league playoffs in April 2024.
 During this season, the Blasters secured their first-ever win against Mohun Bagan Super Giant in their final match of 2023.
 After the winter break, the Blasters competed in the 2024 Indian Super Cup, starting with a 3–1 victory over Shillong Lajong FC on 10 January.
 However, they were disqualified after two additional losses in the group stage.

 The second phase of the league resumed after the Super Cup.
 The Blasters, dealing with injuries, returned on 2 February and lost 2–1 to Odisha.
 They won only two of their remaining ten league matches (against FC Goa and Hyderabad FC), ending the regular season in 5th place with 33 points and qualifying for the league playoffs for the third consecutive time.
 In the playoffs, the Blasters faced Odisha away on 19 April 2024.
 After a goalless first half, Fedor Černych scored for the Blasters, but Odisha equalized late and won in extra time, eliminating the Blasters with a 2–1 scoreline.
 By the end of the season, the Blasters had over a dozen injuries in their squad throughout the season, as the Blasters ended their 2023–24 season without a silverware.

-Despite the season's difficulties, striker Dimitrios Diamantakos topped the league’s goal-scoring charts with 13 goals in 17 games and won the league's Golden Boot, becoming the first Blasters player to receive this accolade.
+Despite the season's difficulties, striker Dimitrios Diamantakos topped the league’s goal-scoring charts with 13 goals in 17 games and won the league's Golden Boot.
 On 26 April, the club announced the departure of coach Ivan Vukomanović after his three-year tenure at the club.